Kimberly Gardner: Racial discrimination allegations

 In January 2023, it was reported that Gardner was being sued, as well as the city and two other city employees, for racial discrimination and retaliation.
-The employee suing was a Diversion Specialist who worked with young defendants to help get their charges dropped.
+The employee suing was a diversion specialist who worked with young defendants to help get their charges dropped.
 During a meeting in May 2022 with Gardner, the employee was called a slave owner by a contract employee because the employee was tracking fines participants owed.
 According to the employee, Gardner did not say anything to the contract employee and walked out of the meeting.
 The employee was put on administrative leave after texting another employee about the meeting and how she was discriminated against.
 The contract employee is currently serving a sentence for first degree murder.

+Nursing School Enrollment

+In May 2023, Missouri Attorney General Andrew Bailey accused Gardner of breaking Missouri law by being enrolled in a graduate nursing degree program at St. Louis University.
+The AG subpoenaed records from the university's School of Nursing related to Gardner's attendance, to ascertain if she was complying with the law that requires her to "devote her full time and energy" to her job as the Circuit Attorney.

+Misuse of Funds

+In August 2022, the Missouri Supreme Court levied costs against Gardner associated with their investigation into her conduct.
+Gardner was also fined $750 for ethical violations relating to the prosecution of former Governor Eric Greitens.
+To pay the costs, Gardner ordered office members to reimburse her out of the Contingent Fund, sanctioned by Missouri Revised Statutes to reimburse Circuit Attorneys for costs associated with their duties.
+Reimbursement through this fund totaled $5,004.33.

+Gardner was accused of misappropriation of funds by the U.S. Attorney's Office, given her use of the funds was unsanctioned by state law.
+On October 23, 2024, the U.S. Attorney's Office for the Eastern District of Missouri announced a pretrial diversion agreement whereby Gardner formally admits to the misappropriation of funds, agrees to remain crime-free for a period of 18 months, reports to a pre-trial services officer, and repays the misappropriated funds.

 Election history

 2016 campaign

 Gardner ran against three Democratic opponents to secure her post as Circuit Attorney in the 2016 elections, following the retirement of Jennifer Joyce.
 She ran on reforming and rebuilding trust in the criminal justice system and reducing violent crime.
 She also promised to increase diversity, bring independent investigations of police use of force, work to reduce racial disparities, and enhance gun control.
 Gardner's campaign accepted $190,750.73 from 'Super PACs' (Political Action Committees) funded in part by billionaire George Soros.